 The town is well known for the creek that winds through various estates, under a small bridge, past two lovely restaurants, Standard Quay, the marshes and finally links-up with Oare creek before joining the Swale, which is a tidal channel of the Thames estuary that separates the Isle of Sheppey from the rest of Kent.

 The creek's two banks are named "Town" and, if you go over the bridge, "Brents".

 A few minutes walk from the town centre is a new block of houses located by the creek including Posillipo, an Italian restaurant well known for it's traditional Neapolitan cuisine prepared using local ingredients.

 In front of this restaurant is a small bridge that overlooks the creek.
 This is a perfect place to sit in the summer with a glass of wine and watch the boats float past while putting the world to rights with a friend.

-On the left (Brent side) you can see "The Reach", which comprises of three blocks of houses surrounded by a high wall.
-Further down are some very new houses and behind those is a small industrial estate.
+On the left (Brent side) you can see "The Reach", which consists of three blocks of houses surrounded by a high wall.
+Further down are some very new houses and behind those are a small industrial estate.